Information about Google Workspace

 Google Workspace gives your business more control and more benefits, so you can secure documents and data, break down information silos, and leverage artificial intelligence (AI) to make your teams faster, creative, more collaborative and better informed.
 An important area of competition between the Google and Microsoft suites is the workflow collaboration, said Woodbridge.
 Although Workspace, like G Suite before it, has an instant messaging tool (called Chat in its newer form), Google’s collaboration strategy in recent years has largely focused on Gmail as the hub for teamwork.

-Google also launched its Smart Canvas earlier this year, which breaks down elements of its productivity apps into modular components like activities and surveys that can be pasted into multiple documents and updated in real time.
-While others like Microsoft and various startups have similar skills, this is an example of how Google wants to support new ways of working in the future, especially around hybrid remote working.
+Google also launched its Smart Canvas earlier this year.
+Which breaks down elements of its productivity apps into modular components like activities and surveys.
+That pasted into multiple documents and updated in real time.
+While others like Microsoft and various startups have similar skills.
+This is an example of how Google wants to support new ways of working in the future, especially around hybrid remote working.